 Show witnessesFind variant sitesAbout variant sites search

 You can use VBase for complex searches on variants, according to their distribution among the manuscripts.
-For example, you can find variants likely to have been introduced into the common ancestor of Mart and Triv with this search:
+Here is the search used to find the most important group in our analysis of the Tales, the o group:

-The first line specifies that the variant must be in Triv.
+The first line specifies that the variant must be in at least 2 (">1"") of the core trio Ch El Hg.

 Variant site search is a new VBase tool, introduced in this second edition.